EECS150/fpga_labs_sp24/lab1/README.md

 ## Exercise
 Modify the sample code to implement the following functionality: the second LED light (`LEDS[1]`) is on only when all four buttons (`BUTTONS[3:0]`) are pressed.

-*Note*: You can declare wires in Verilog to hold intermediate boolean signals:
+*Note*: You can declare wires in Verilog to hold intermediate boolean signals like the following example:
 ```verilog
 input in1, in2, in3;
 output out;